VamsiKrishnaN397/angular_portfolio/angular_portfolio/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Command for Production Build and Uploading to Github Pages

+ng build --configuration=production --base-href="/angular_portfolio/"

+## Things to do to run locally

+Comment the base href with /angular_portfolio/ and  make it just / to run locally without any errors in index.html file but for deployment we must use the angular_portfolio else we get 404 not found error !